To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Minutes after the final radio transmission was received, the plane's communications were cut off and it turned back across Peninsular Malaysia and headed towards the Indian Ocean, according to military radar and limited satellite data.

 The search is now focused on a vast, inhospitable swathe of the southern Indian Ocean west of the Australian city of Perth.

 But an international team of planes and ships have so far failed to spot any sign of the jetliner.

 "In this case, the last known position was a long, long way from where the aircraft appears to have gone," retired Air Chief Marshal Angus Houston, the head of the Australian agency co-ordinating the operation, told reporters in Perth.

 "It's very complex, it's very demanding and we don't have hard information like we might normally have," he said.

 Malaysia says the plane was likely diverted deliberately, probably by a skilled aviator, leading to speculation of involvement by one or more of the pilots.
-But investigators have determined no apparent motive or other red flags among the 227 passengers and 12 crew.

 The transcript, issued on Tuesday and shared with families of the passengers and crew, covers about 55 minutes of apparently routine conversation, beginning about quarter of an hour before take-off.